 Through the Natural Gas Supply Collaborative, facilitated by MJ Bradley & Associates, we are voluntarily working with other natural gas providers to promote safe and responsible practices for the supply of natural gas.
 In fall of 2017, the group released a report that describes 14 non-financial performance indicators for natural gas producers that respond to stakeholder questions about natural gas production.
 The effort is not intended as a new reporting program but to encourage producers to provide an accessible, clear and thorough discussion of important environmental and social issues through existing reporting and websites.
 The practices we are recommending are similar to those we use in our own reporting.

-In addition, Xcel Energy is a member the Natural Gas Downstream Initiative, a collaborative effort with other major gas utilities, also facilitated by MJ Bradley & Associates.
+Xcel Energy is also a member the Natural Gas Downstream Initiative, a collaborative effort with other major gas utilities, facilitated by MJ Bradley & Associates.
 The initiative is focused on addressing the regulatory and technical challenges related to the role of natural gas in a low carbon future.
 Specific areas of interest include opportunities for substantially reducing methane emissions while supporting safe, reliable and cost-effective service, as well as renewable natural gas and potential pathways for decarbonizing.

 Find more information on physical and financial risks associated with Climate Change in Xcel Energy’s 2017 Form 10K.